 Most retirement calculators ask you to estimate what your portfolio will return over your holding period.
 It may be tempting to plug in strong returns to help avoid hard choices like deferring retirement or spending less, but think twice.

-To be sure, stocks' long-term gains have been pretty robust.
-The S&P 500 generated annualized returns of more than 10% from 1926 through the end of last year, and returns over the past 15 years have been in that same ballpark.
-But there have been certain stretches in market history when returns have been much less than that; in the decade ended in 2009, for example--the so-called "lost decade"--the S&P 500 actually lost money on an annualized basis.
+To be sure, stocks’ long-term gains have been pretty robust.
+The S&P 500 generated annualized returns of more than 10% from 1926 through August 2023, and returns over the past 15 years have been in that same ballpark.
+But there have been certain stretches in market history when returns have been much less than that; in the decade ended in 2009, for example—the so-called “lost decade”—the S&P 500 actually lost money on an annualized basis.

-What to Do Instead: Those valuation metrics suggest that prudent investors should ratchet down their market-return projections somewhat just to be safe, at least for the next decade, and that has implication for retirement planning.
-In our recent research on retirement income, for example, embedding very modest return expectations for stocks and bonds resulted in a safe starting withdrawal percentage in the low 3% range.
+What to do instead: Employ sober return projections and stay flexible with your in-retirement portfolio withdrawals.
+Those valuation metrics suggest that prudent investors should ratchet down their market-return projections somewhat just to be safe, at least for the next decade, and that has implications for retirement planning.
+In Morningstar’s 2022 research on retirement income, for example, embedding somewhat muted return expectations for stocks and bonds resulted in a safe starting withdrawal percentage of just 3.8% on a balanced portfolio over 30 years.
 But we also explored ways to lift that starting percentage, including employing some variability in spending.

 During most of the past two decades, inflation was a nonissue, with the Consumer Price Index increasing by just 2% or even less in most years.
 That made inflation easy to ignore or at least downplay when forecasting retirement spending.
-Recent events, however, illustrate the peril of assuming that consumer prices would remain in a steady state, as the most recent CPI reading showed an increase of nearly 8% for the year ended February 2022.
-Should inflation remain on the high side, retirees would need to withdraw more than they anticipated from their portfolios just to maintain their standards of living.
-Bill Bengen, the author of the original "4% guideline" research, articulated concerns about that very issue when we interviewed him in December 2021.
+The past few years, however, illustrate the peril of assuming that consumer prices would remain in a steady state.
+When inflation rears its head, that means retirees need to withdraw more than they anticipated from their portfolios just to maintain their standards of living.
+Bill Bengen, the author of the original “4% guideline” research, articulated concerns about that very issue when we interviewed him in December 2021.

-What to Do Instead: Rather than assuming that inflation will stay good and low in the years leading up to and during retirement, investors should use longer-term inflation numbers to help guide their planning decisions.
-While it seems unreasonably pessimistic to assume that the currently high inflation readings will persist in perpetuity, 3% or even 4% is a reasonable starting point.
+What to do instead: Use longer-term inflation numbers to plan and consider inflation hedges in your retirement portfolio.
+Rather than assuming that inflation will stay good and low in the years leading up to and during retirement, investors should use longer-term inflation numbers to help guide their planning decisions; 3% is a reasonable starting point.
 And to the extent that they can, investors should customize their inflation forecasts based on their actual consumption baskets.
-For example, healthcare costs are often a bigger slice of many retirees' expenditures than they are for the general population, while housing spending may be a lower component of retirees' total outlay, especially if they own their own homes.
+For example, healthcare costs are often a bigger slice of many retirees’ expenditures than they are for the general population, while housing spending may be a lower component of retirees’ total outlay, especially if they own their own homes.

-Never mind how you feel about working longer: The financial merits are irrefutable.
-Continued portfolio contributions, delayed withdrawals, and delayed Social Security filing can all greatly enhance a retirement portfolio's sustainability.
-Given those considerations, as well as the ebbing away of pensions, increasing longevity, and the fact that the financial crisis did a number on many pre-retirees' portfolios, it should come as no surprise that older adults are pushing back their planned retirement dates.
-Whereas just 11% of individuals surveyed in the 1991 Employee Benefit Research Institute's Retirement Confidence Survey said they planned to retire after age 65, that percentage had more than tripled--to 39%--in the 2021 survey.
+Never mind how you feel about working longer: The financial merits of working longer are irrefutable.
+Continued portfolio contributions, delayed withdrawals, and delayed Social Security filing can all greatly enhance a retirement portfolio’s durability.
+Given those considerations, as well as the ebbing away of pensions, increasing longevity, and the fact that the financial crisis did a number on many pre-retirees’ portfolios, it should come as no surprise that older adults are pushing back their planned retirement dates.
+Whereas just 11% of individuals surveyed in the 1991 Employee Benefit Research Institute’s Retirement Confidence Survey said they planned to retire after age 65, that percentage had more than tripled—to 41%—in the 2022 survey.

 Yet there appears to be a disconnect between pre-retirees’ plans to delay retirement and whether they actually do.
 Forty-six percent of workers leave the workforce earlier than planned, according to EBRI research.
 Some of that divergence, especially recently, may owe to enlarged portfolio balances, the result of an extended stock market run.
 But health considerations (the worker’s, a spouse’s, or parents’), unemployment, or untenable physical demands of the job likely play a role for some.

-What to Do Instead: While working longer can deliver a three-fer for your retirement plan--as outlined above--it's a mistake to assume that you'll be able to do so.
+What to do instead: Be ready to fall back on other measures, like increasing your savings rate.
+While working longer can deliver a three-fer for your retirement plan—as outlined above—it's a mistake to assume that you'll be able to do so.
 If you've run the numbers and it looks like you'll fall short, you can plan to work longer while also pursuing other measures, such as increasing your savings rate and scaling back your planned in-retirement spending.
-At a minimum, give your post-age-65 income projections a haircut to allow for the possibility that you may not be able to--or may choose not to--earn as high an income in your later years as you did in your peak earnings years.
+At a minimum, give your post-age-65 income projections a haircut to allow for the possibility that you may not be able to—or may choose not to—earn as high an income in your later years as you did in your peak earnings years.

-Dangerous Assumption 4: That You'll Receive an Inheritance
+Dangerous Retirement Assumption 4: You Will Receive an Inheritance

-What to Do Instead: Don't rely on unknown unknowns.
-If you're incorporating an expected inheritance into your retirement plan, it's wise to begin communicating about that topic as soon as possible.
-Alternatively, if you don't want or need an inheritance but suspect that your parents are forgoing their own consumption to give you one, you can have that conversation, too.
+What to do instead: Don’t rely on an inheritance and communicate about it early.
+Don’t rely on unknowns.
+If you’re incorporating an expected inheritance into your retirement plan, it’s wise to begin communicating about that topic as soon as possible.
+Alternatively, if you don’t want or need an inheritance, but suspect that your parents are forgoing their own consumption to give you one, you can have that conversation, too.